Acapulco: A Fabled Resort Reconsidered

 You are advised to avoid solicitations at the airport, from either resorts or drivers.
 A standard fee of approximately $15 should get you where you want to go.
 Everything is negotiable.
 Never take a taxi without first settling on a price, usually one-third lower than the initial asking price.

-Mandana Marsh is a photographer and writer living in Richmond, VA.
+Mandana Marsh is a photographer and writer living in Northampton Massachusetts.